SloughJE/Coursera-Reproducible-Research/Project2/project2.md

 **Conclusion**

 Policy makers may use this analysis to better prioritize resources in order deal with the consequences of these severe weather events.
 By knowing which severe weather events produce the most, and which types of damage, resources can be directed in a more efficient manner.
+When considering the variables analyzed above, tornadoes produce the worst economic and public health consequences.